-For the last four decades, the ICCPR, together with the International Covenant on Economic, Social, and Cultural Rights (ICESCR) and the Universal Declaration of Human Rights (UDHR), have formed the so-called “International Bill of Human Rights”, setting out those rights and freedoms declared to be enjoyed by all human beings around the world.
+For over four decades, the ICCPR, together with the International Covenant on Economic, Social, and Cultural Rights (ICESCR) and the Universal Declaration of Human Rights (UDHR), have formed the so-called “International Bill of Human Rights”, setting out those rights and freedoms declared to be enjoyed by all human beings around the world.

 Positive and negative rights

-Civil and political rights, such as those protected by the ICCPR, are often referred to as ‘first generation’ or ‘negative’ rights.
+Civil and political rights such as those protected by the ICCPR are often referred to as ‘first generation’ or ‘negative’ rights.
 Many people consider that these rights revolve around a ‘negative’ view of freedom, meaning that they concern a person being free from something.
 In particular, they focus on freedom from State interference with a person’s life.

 This is in contrast to economic, social, and cultural rights, which are often referred to as ‘second generation’ or ‘positive’ rights.
 These are considered to be focused on making a person free to do something.
 Many people argue that these ‘positive’ rights are characterised by the fact that the State is required to take positive action to protect them.
 A popular example is the right to education, which may require the State to provide free public education to its population.